CondeNastDigital/cnBolt-Extensions-RelationList/README.md

 can specify a list of sources.
 Each source contains the reference to the connector class to use, a query and a set or default parameters if no parameter was given during execution (see template).

-The order key specifies how the various results should be ordered.
-You can specify any of the fields below an items teaser object.
-The default is `!date` where the leading `!` inverses the order.
+- `order` order all resulting items by this teaser attribute.
+Available attributes are title, description, date.
+Prefix the key with `!` to reverse order.
+Default's to `!date`
+- `position` all fixed items will be injected at a numeric position stored in an attribute with this name.
+Otherwise, all will be prepended to the beginning of the list.
+- `sources` a list of connectors and their configuration (see below)

+A source has a key that serves as it's service id and the following properties:

+- `connector` a reference to the connector configurationm top use for this source
+- `query` a storage query as required by the connector class to use.
+Most use a couple of filter and order attributes.
+   The query can also contain `%placeholders%` that refer to values inside the
+- `defaults` This is a key/value list of values to replace the placeholders above (the keys needs to be the placeholder without the `%` characters).
+Dynamic values will be specified while templating, these values are used when nothing was specified..
+See twig section below.

 ### Connector
 Each pool uses one or more sources, which need a connector configuration.
+A connector configuration needs a key that is also used insode the pool configurations.
+The connector config has these properties:

+- `connector`

 #### Content
 This is the old Bolt internal relation.
 It allows relations to any record stored in this bolt instance.